 People have access to social media on the go.
 This makes it easy for them to connect with you through their mobile device regardless of their location.

-Traffic generation is an integral component of internet marketing strategies.
+Traffic generation is an integral component of using internet marketing strategies to grow your business.

 It doesn’t matter what stage your business is on, if you don’t have the right amount of traffic coming in, you will not see any favorable results.